Neural

 How it works

-Three layers, one result
+Four layers, one result

 Each layer activates only when needed, keeping latency near zero for small outputs.